Anamorph: Endothiella sp. Conidia 3-6.5 x 1-1.5 µm.

 Teleomorph: Stromata 0.5-2 mm diam, pale yellowish to yellow-orange.
 Ascomata 180-410 µm diam., usually 10-20 per stroma, neck 180-730 µm long.
 Asci 25-40 x 4-7 µm.
 Ascospores 5.5-10 x 2.5-4.5 µm, not constricted at the septum.

-Not formally assessed, but probably extinct in GB&I. Hoegger et al. (2002) suggest that Cryphonectria radicalis is much less common in Europe than C. parasitica and may have been out-competed by that species where they are sympatric.
+Not formally assessed, but probably threatened in GB&I. Hoegger et al. (2002) suggest that Cryphonectria radicalis is much less common in Europe than C. parasitica and may have been out-competed by that species where they are sympatric.
 C. parasitica has recently been reported from GB&I, and was the subject of eradication measures.

 Cryphonectria parasitica, cause of the devastating chestnut blight disease, differs in having slightly larger ascospores, 7-11 x 3.5-5.5 µm in size.

 On dead branches of hardwood trees, especially Castanea but also recorded from many other genera.
+In GBI there are a few recent records from Castanea and Quercus.